netham45/screamrouter/README.md

 ### Sound Quality Enhancement

 Utilize built-in equalization tools to optimize audio output, particularly beneficial for improving the performance of budget-friendly speakers.

+### Time-Shifting and Audio Buffering
+ Maintains a rolling buffer of the most recent 5 minutes of audio for each stream allowing rewinding to and replaying audio within the buffered timeframe

 ## Documentation